 Although known for its impressive beaches and infamous nightlife, Mykonos is just the place to try traditional Greek dishes and enjoy a Cycladic culinary experience.
-From upscale and internationally acclaimed restaurants, to street food and traditional bakeries, Mykonos has something for everyone.
+From upscale and internationally acclaimed restaurants to street food and traditional bakeries, Mykonos has something for everyone.
 If you’re looking for where to eat in Mykonos, you can find restaurants both traditional and international in Mykonos Town as well as at most beach bars on the island.
-To experience traditional Mykonian cuisine make sure to visit some of the other villages on the island such as Ano Mera, Ornos Mykonos and Tourlos where you can find many taverns to choose from.
-If you’re looking to try the island’s local delicacies than continue reading to find out the top 10 Greek foods you must try in Mykonos!
+To experience traditional Mykonian cuisine make sure to visit some of the other villages on the island such as Ano Mera, Ornos Mykonos, and Tourlos where you can find many taverns to choose from.
+If you’re looking to try the island’s local delicacies then continue reading to find out the top 10 Greek foods you must try in Mykonos!

 Starting off our list of the best foods to try in Mykonos is Kopanisti.
 This Mykonian cheese is famous for its spicy, aromatic taste and goes great with mezedes (tapas) or Greek wine.
 This soft cheese goes through a unique maturing process that lasts two months, during which fungus grows.
 The end result is a cheese, rich in flavor, texture and aroma.
 Pair it with some tomatoes, bread and a glass of wine and you’re ready to start your meal!

 2. Greek food you must try in Mykonos -> Ksinotiri